 Apple cider vinegar is one of the most common natural home remedies to treat fleas (and a host of other maladies, too!).
 To treat those pesky fleas, mix one part organic apple cider vinegar (with “mother”) and two parts water.
 Use a spray bottle or sponge to apply the vinegar mixture to your cat’s fur.
 The vinegar won’t kill any fleas on your cat, but it will repel them for 2 to 4 days.

 Fleas can’t swim, so never underestimate the power of a good old bath with soap and water!
 Regularly bathe your cat with natural cat shampoo to keep fleas at bay.

 Use a flea comb as part of your daily grooming routine to remove the occasional flea that has jumped onto your kitty.
 Dip your flea comb in your lemon juice or apple cider vinegar mixture before using it and you’ll add a flea repellent at the same time.

-According to Wikipedia, a study by the University of California showed that vacuuming catches about 96% of adult fleas!
+According to a study by the University of California, vacuuming catches about 96% of adult fleas!
 No, we aren’t suggesting you vacuum your cat – but regularly vacuuming your home will catch most of the fleas before they jump onto your pet.
 Just be sure to get rid of your vacuum bag or, if you use a bagless vacuum, empty the canister after each use so those fleas don’t jump right back out – and onto your cat.

 Now you’ve got a few alternative natural means of combating fleas in your home and on your cat.
 Remember, however, that a flea infestation is not only uncomfortable but can cause health issues for cats.
 Fleas can not only cause tapeworms but in severe cases can cause anemia.
 If natural remedies don’t prevent fleas, it’s best to talk to your veterinarian about the safest option to keep your kitty pest-free.